joachimmetz/lore/documentation/GettingStarted.md

 ### Receving feedback

-positive (unconstructive) feedback
+* positive (unconstructive) feedback
-negative (unconstructive) feedback
+* negative (unconstructive) feedback
-constructive feedback
+* constructive feedback
-how to deal with jerks, trolls, self-proclaimed experts and other negative online personalities
+* how to deal with critict, jerks/trolls, self-proclaimed experts and other type of negative people